 This is my 9th year at Westlake High School, and it is my 2nd year as the Eanes World Languages Department Chair.
-I delight in using modern technology in the study of ancient material, and I intentionally try to blend different teaching and assessment styles for the benefit of my students.
+I delight in using modern technology in the study of ancient material, and I intentionally blend different teaching and assessment styles for the benefit of my students.
 Sometimes we will have traditional assessment, sometimes project-based learning.
 Sometimes work will be inquiry-driven, sometimes teacher-lead.
 I try to model the kind of work ethic and willingness to experiment & try new things that I hope to see in my students.
 How can I ask such things of them if I am not willing to try them myself?

-Last year, I was one of the 25 teachers who piloted new Flexible Furniture.
+Last year, I was one of the 26 teachers who piloted new Flexible Furniture.
 The furniture in the room is only a year old, ergonomic, and designed for collaboration and versatility.
 I am so excited about the opportunities for movement, flexibility, and improved student comfort!
 If you are curious, contact me and arrange to come join us for a class or a day and see what it is like from the inside.

-My professional background, prior to joining the World Languages team in Eanes, consists of 3 years of teaching Latin, Language Arts, Creative Writing, Certamen, and Study Skills at St. Gabriel's Catholic School; 2 years working at the Writing Center at the University of Virginia where I did my graduate work; 1 year as a Pre-K Team Leader for Jumpstart Charlottesville; and a host of other, non-teaching employment.
+My professional background, prior to joining the World Languages team in Eanes, consists of 3 years of teaching middle school Latin, Language Arts, Creative Writing, Certamen, and Study Skills at St. Gabriel's Catholic School; 2 years working at the Writing Center at the University of Virginia where I did my graduate work; 1 year as a Pre-K Team Leader for Jumpstart Charlottesville; and a host of other, non-teaching employment.
 I earned a Master of Arts in English from the University of Virginia in 2005 (Wahoowa!) and a Bachelor of Arts in Latin & English Honors from the University of Texas at Austin in 2003 (Hook 'Em Horns!).